retro16/acsi2stm/doc/tutorial.md

 ### Boot drive

-TOS is very inconsistent about which drive is the boot drive.
-The general rule seems to be: if there is a C: drive, this will be selected as a boot drive, else the floppy disk will be used as a boot drive.
+TOS is a bit inconsistent about which drive is the boot drive.
+When booting, GemDrive will select the first SD card as boot drive, starting `AUTO` programs, accessories and loading `DESKTOP.INF`/`NEWDESK.INF` from there.
+However, the *Save Desktop* feature will disregard that boot drive and use its own logic.
+It seems that it tries to save to C:, and if C: doesn't exist it saves to A:.

 ### Installing drive icons